 In this way, actors are much like scientists.
-People regularly encounter moments when their understandings of how the world works do not match their experiences.
-They regularly prod, explore, and reexamine the social world (Boltanski and Thévenot 2006[1991]: 37; Dewey 1981: 175-193; James 1978: 34-35).
-They make incremental changes to their understandings, with major revolutions in thought and critique happening only rarely, once past understandings can no longer be accommodated to fit new data.
-Sociologists of knowledge may recognize this process: it is quite similar to Kuhn’s (2012[1962]) description of scientific revolutions.
-This is why people can radically and fully change without without keeping any transcendental identity or any kind of socialy free substratum
+These moments of uncertainty are somewhat common: how the world works do not match past experiences, prompting actors to regularly prod, explore, and reexamine the social world (Boltanski and Thévenot 2006[1991]: 37; Dewey 1981: 175-193; James 1978: 34-35).
+They make incremental changes to their understandings, with major revolutions in thought and critique rarely happening; once past understandings can no longer be accommodated to fit new data.
+Sociologists of knowledge may recognize this process: it is like Kuhn’s (2012[1962]) description of scientific revolutions.
+Radical change can occur without having to identify transcendental categories of thought cleansed of the social.

-Significantly, this implies that what it means to have a true thought is based not necessarily on objective criteria, but on what works for social actors (James 1978).
-If a theory or understanding works, as in it is correct more often than it is incorrect, then it makes sense to believe that it is true.
-It may need to be modified later, of course; in all likelihood it must be.
-Regardless, beliefs and the actions associated with them are retained as long as they seem to regularly, somewhat accurately, predict or explain outcomes.

 Notably, how we examine the world is not separate from our desires; how we want the world to be.
-Dewey (1981: 139-141, 406-407) effectively argued that our goals influence what we consider to be data, how we analyze it, and how we then assess which actions to take.
-Mead also highlighted how our future hopes influenced our actions and understanding in the present (Joas 1997: 129-131; Mead 1956: 313-314).
-More contemporary psychological theories offer evidence for this phenomena, be it through just-world theory, motivated reasoning, or dissonance theory (Hafer and Bègue 2005; Hart et al 2009).
+Our goals influence what we consider to be data, how we analyze it, and how we then assess which actions to take (Dewey 1981: 139-141, 406-407).
+Present reflexivity allows us to engage with our dispositions and how our future hopes influenced our actions and understanding in the present (Joas 1997: 129-131; Mead 1956: 313-314).
+More contemporary psychological theories like just-world theory and motivated reasoning evidence this (Hafer and Bègue 2005; Hart et al 2009).

+Again, the parallels with Merleau-Ponty arise.
+We can see elements of this interpretation in his analysis of political activism, where he notes that “revolt is not, then, the product of objective conditions, but conversely it is the decision made by the worker to desire the revolution that turns him into a proletarian. [...]
+One might conclude from this that history has no sense by itself, it has the sense we give it through our will” (Merleau-Ponty 2012[1945]: 468).
+Toussaint Louverture utilized his knowledge of the French revolution and his own experience to galvanise a revolt against slavery (e.g. Merleau-Ponty 1960; 2000).
+Our desires for different futures help produce these moments of uncertainty, where we re-evaluate our social conditions; critique.
+And, contrary to a highly structuring habitus, many people often want to live in different ways, inventing futures inspired by positive past experiences.